option26/quarantine-hero/README.md

 ## Backend development

-The following steps will explain how to set up your own google firebase project to develop and test cloud functions.
-Those cloud functions, together with the firebase document store `firestore`, provide the backend of our project.
+The following steps will explain how to set up your own Google Firebase project to develop and test cloud functions.
+Those cloud functions, together with the Firebase document store `firestore`, provide the backend of our project.

-DISCLAIMER: The free Spark plan of google's firebase is sufficient for development purposes.
+DISCLAIMER: The free Spark plan of Google's Firebase is sufficient for development purposes.

-First, go to https://firebase.google.com/, take a look at the *Getting Started Guide* there and create your own firebase project.
-At this point, we hope you already have a google account, because you'll need one.
+First, go to https://firebase.google.com/, take a look at the *Getting Started Guide* there and create your own Firebase project.
+At this point, we hope you already have a Google account, because you'll need one.

 ### Firebase Console